feathr-ai/feathr-online/README.md

 When lookup data source is used in a `lookup` transformation, it acts like `left-outer` but only the first row of lookup result is used for each key.

-There are 4 types of builtin lookup data sources:
+There are 5 types of builtin lookup data sources:
 * Feathr Online Store
 * JSON-based HTTP API
 * SqlServer 2008 and up / AzureSQL
 * Sqlite3
+* Azure Cosmos DB

 They can be defined in the lookup source definition file, which is a JSON file in following format:
 ```json